python/cpython/Doc/using/cmdline.rst

    the current directory will be added to the start of :data:`sys.path`.

-   :option:`-I` option can  be used to run the script in isolated mode where :data:`sys.path` contains neither the script's directory nor the user's site-packages directory.
+   :option:`-I` option can  be used to run the script in isolated mode where :data:`sys.path` contains neither the current directory nor the user's site-packages directory.
 All :envvar:`PYTHON*` environment variables are ignored, too.